earthly/earthly/docs/examples/go.md

     SAVE IMAGE go-example:latest
 ```

-We can then run `earth +docker` to build this target:
+We can then run `earthly +docker` to build this target:

 ```
-~/workspace/earthly/examples/go ❯ earth +docker
+~/workspace/earthly/examples/go ❯ earthly +docker
 buildkitd | Found buildkit daemon as docker container (earthly-buildkitd) context | --> local context .
 +base | --> FROM golang:1.13-alpine3.11